invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/MailItemsAccessed.rst

     - OutputDir is the parameter specifying the output directory.
     - Default: MailItemsAccessed

+-UserIds (optional)
+    - UserIds is the UserIds parameter filtering the log entries by the account of the user who performed the actions.

 -Encoding (optional)
     - Encoding is the parameter specifying the encoding of the CSV/JSON output file.
     - Default: UTF8

+-LogLevel (optional)
+    - Specifies the level of logging.
+None: No logging.
+Minimal: Logs critical errors only.
+Standard: Normal operational logging.
+    - Default: Standard

 Output
 """"""""""""""""""""""""""